Leontari, Arcadia

 Leontari (Λεοντάρι, meaning Lion in English) is a village and a community in the southwestern part of Arcadia, Greece, seat of the former municipality of Falaisia.
 It is situated on a hillside, 6 km east of Paradeisia, 9 km northwest of Kamara and 9 km south of Megalopoli.
-The community consists of the villages Leontari (population 257 in 2011), Gavria (pop.
-9), Kalyvia (pop.
-11), Kamaritsa (pop.
-22) and Kotsiridi (pop.
-22).
+The community consists of the villages Leontari, Gavria, Kalyvia, Kamaritsa and Kotsiridi, with a population of 227 (2021 census).
 Leontari has several monuments from the Byzantine era, including the richly decorated 14th century Church of the Holy Apostles.
 The area suffered damage from the 2007 Greek forest fires.
 It is considered a traditional settlement.